duinomaker/HexoBlog/source/CM/exercises/3/index.md

 but no more, because there's no “space” left on the right-hand side for us to add a pair of ceiling on the left-hand side.

-To proceed, we would have to substract something from the right-hand side at the beginning.
-For example, we could substract $q-1$ from the right-hand side and then prove the stronger hypothesis:
+To proceed, we would have to subtract something from the right-hand side at the beginning.
+For example, we could subtract $q-1$ from the right-hand side and then prove the stronger hypothesis:

 $$D_n^{(q)}\leq q\left(\frac q{q-1}\right)^n-q+1=(q-1)\left(\left(\frac q{q-1}\right)^{n+1}-1\right),\quad\text{for $n\geq0$.}$$